-- 1. Children who are currently looked after by a local authority (in care) and children who were previously looked after by a local authority and immediately afterwards became subject to an adoption, residence (child arrangements) order or special guardianship order.
+- Children who are currently looked after by a local authority (in care) and children who were previously looked after by a local authority and immediately afterwards became subject to an adoption, residence (child arrangements) order or special guardianship order.
 Evidence of the appropriate order must be submitted before the closing date for applications. - 2.
+Children who appear to the admissions authority to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 3.
 Children with a brother or sister (a sibling) who will be on roll at the school on the date that the child will be admitted in September 2020.
 Sibling can be a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent or carer's partner, as long as the children live at the same address.
-However, please note that children attending the nursery class or other Early Education or childcare provision attached to the school will not be given priority as sibling links. - 3.
-Children with an exceptional medical reason that means they can only attend the specific school (for example, where the child or one or both parents has a disability that means that the child can only attend this school).
+However, please note that children attending the nursery class or other Early Education or childcare provision attached to the school will not be given priority as sibling links.

+- 4. Children with an exceptional medical reason that means they can only attend the specific school (for example, where the child or one or both parents has a disability that means that the child can only attend this school).
 Strong supporting evidence must be provided from a healthcare professional who is independent of both the family and the school.
-The evidence must relate specifically to this school and must clearly demonstrate why it is the only school that can meet the child's needs. - 4.
+The evidence must relate specifically to this school and must clearly demonstrate why it is the only school that can meet the child's needs. - 5.
 Children living nearest to the school as measured in a straight line distance from a single fixed central point at the school to a point in the centre of the home address of the child, using the Local Land and Property Gazetteer and British National Grid Easting and Northing co-ordinates.